pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 ### Semantic information

 Semantic information provides more flexibility without addition of any contextual knowledge from the API.
-A well-designed semantic dictionary, adopted by both clients and APIs, introduces ability to design of more complex interactions between components and guarantees the API robustness.
+A well-designed semantic dictionary, adopted by both clients and APIs, introduces ability to design more complex interactions between components and guarantees the API robustness.

 For example, let us consider transitions shown in Figures 4 and 5: